-before the silver cord is cut ... or the water wheel is broken at the well the silver cord is cut the golden bowl is crushed
+before the silver cord is cut ... or the water wheel is broken at the well the silver cord is cut vietaprior)

 The writer speaks of dying as if it were one of these various broken items.
 Death will break the body just as suddenly as people accidentally break these items while they are using them.
 (See: Metaphor)